tzovas/KaGen_new/KaGen_hu_changes.md

 ## Future plans

-We noticed that the rdg generator creates some "long" edges that (probably) do not belong to a delaunay triangulation.
+We noticed that the rdg generator creates some "long" edges that (probably) do not belong to a 2D delaunay triangulation.
 These are edge between vertices that are located in the opposite sides of the triangulation (all vertices/points are created in the unit square) but are still connected with an edge.
+Most likely, these are edges connecting vertices on a torus created by the generator's periodic boundary condition.
-Most likely, this should be fixed by the KaGen developers.
-This is posted as an issuein github/KaGen, see [discussion](https://github.com/sebalamm/KaGen/issues/5).
+Not sure if this is actuallly an error and should be fixed by the KaGen developers.
+This is posted as an issue in
+github/KaGen, see [discussion](https://github.com/sebalamm/KaGen/issues/5).

 On our side, the main issue is to provide a proper class and methods to store and write the coordinates in a file for the geometric graphs and do not abuse `GatherPrint`.
 This will avoid the need to specify the supported number of dimensions at compile time..